Post Summary: The perfect 7 Day Croatia Itinerary including where to stay and what to do in each place.

 Where to stay in Zagreb

 We chose to stay right in the heart of Zabreb so we could walk around rather than use our car or a taxi service.
-We stayed at this Airbnb located five minutes away from the center of town.
-We loved it and the host even picked us up from the airport for a small fee.
+The Airbnb we stayed at is not longer available, but you can click here to see other Airbnb accommodations in Zagreb.

 If you’re wanting a more standard hotel experience, the Best Western Premier Hotel Astoria has great reviews, is located close to the city center, and has nice perks like free breakfast and free parking.
 Read TripAdvisor reviews and check out current rates here.